CiroDO/hello-world/README.md

 # hello-world
-it only shows I read the tutorial, there's a little bit about me
+it only shows I read the tutorial